rchakode/oneinsight/README.md

 Setting up the Pooling Script
 -----------------------------
-The pooling script is located in ``/opt/oneinsight/backend/curl-xml-rpc.sh``.
-Here are steps required for configuring the pooling of host information.
+After the installation, the pooling script is located at ``/opt/oneinsight/backend/curl-xml-rpc.sh``.
+Additional configurations are required to run the script periodically via crontab:

-* Set the following environment variables to tell where and how to connect to OpenNebula API.
+* Set environment variables related to the OpenNebula XML-RPC API.

-    * ``ONE_AUTH``: must point to a file containing a valid authentication string in the form of  ``username:password``.
-The pair ``username``, ``password`` should correspond to a valid user account within OpenNebula.
-Example to export the default one_auth file as ``oneadmin`` user:
+    * ``ONE_AUTH``: should point to a file containing a valid OpenNebula user account in the form of ``username:password``.
+In the following example we set the variable with the default ``oneadmin  one_auth file``:

               $ export ONE_AUTH=/var/lib/one/.one/one_auth

+    * ``ONE_AUTH_STRING`` (optional of ONE_AUTH is set): should contain a valid user account in OpenNebula.
+It must be set in the form of ``username:password`` as follow:

+              $ export ONE_AUTH_STRING=oneadmin:password

     * ``ONE_XMLRPC``: must contain the url to the OpenNebula's XML-RPC API endpoint.
-For example, if oneInsight is being installed on the OpenNebula server, you can export the environment variable as follow:
+If for example oneInsight is being installed on the OpenNebula server you can set it as follow:

              $ export ONE_XMLRPC=http://localhost:2633/RPC2

-* Once all the environment variables set, check that the pooling script works perfectly:
+* When all the environment variables are set, check that the pooling script works perfectly:

             $ bash /opt/oneinsight/backend/curl-xml-rpc.sh /opt/oneinsight/backend

-     On success you should have a file named ``hostpool.xml`` created under the directory ``/opt/oneinsight/frontend``, this file contains a XML-list of OpenNebula's hosts.
-     Otherwise, fix all possible errors you may have encounter before moving forward.
+     On success you should have a file named ``hostpool.xml`` created under the directory ``/opt/oneinsight/frontend``.
+This file should contain the list of OpenNebula-managed hosts as returned by the XML-RPC API.
+Otherwise, fix all errors you may have encounter before moving forward.

-* Create crontab entry to execute the polling script periodically.
+* Create a crontab entry to execute the polling script periodically.

     * Run the crontab editor: